 For processors, specify any operating system and other pre-loaded software required as part of the hardware package, or, if more appropriate, include such things as part of the specification of software requirements or system architecture (See below).

+Telecommunications Services

+Either the contract undertakes to deliver new telecommunications facilities or it does not.
+If it does, specify the requirements here.
+If, as is more likely, it does not, but makes use of existing telecommunications services, then omit this section.
+Or, if the volume of material justifies it, transfer the telecommunications interface requirements specifications from 6.2 below.

-TSSystem capability
+System capability

 Functional Requirements